Manikanta898/Unsupervised-ML---Netflix-Movies-and-TV-Shows-Clustering/README.md

 - NETFLIX MOVIES AND TV SHOWS CLUSTERING.csv : Folder containing the raw and processed datasets.

 ## Exploratory Data Analysis
-In the Netflix_Movies_and_TV_Shows_Clustering.ipynb  notebook, we explored the following aspects of the Airbnb data:
+In the Netflix_Movies_and_TV_Shows_Clustering.ipynb  notebook, we explored the following aspects of the Netflix data:
 - Data Visualization, Storytelling & Experimenting with Charts.
-- Price distribution across different neighborhoods.
+- Distribution of Content ratings and durations of different Movies and TV Shows.
 - Correlation between relevant numerical variables.

+## Clustering
+In the Netflix_Movies_and_TV_Shows_Clustering.ipynb  notebook, we explored the following aspects of the Netflix data:
+- Data Visualization, Storytelling & Experimenting with Charts.
+- Distribution of Content ratings and durations of different Movies and TV Shows.
+- Correlation between relevant numerical variables.

 ## Technologies Used
 - Python 3
 - Colab Notebook
-- Pandas, Matplotlib, Numpy, Seaborn, nltk, scikit-learn, scipy, yellowbrick
+- Pandas, Matplotlib, Numpy, Seaborn, nltk(Natural Language Toolkit), scikit-learn, scipy, yellowbrick

 ## Usage
 To reproduce the analysis, open  Netflix_Movies_and_TV_Shows_Clustering.ipynb  in Colab Notebook and execute the cells sequentially.